pointel-com-br/www.pointel/public/pibook/Língua Portuguesa - Estrutura morfossintática do período. Coordenação e subordinação entre orações.md

 GABARITo

-Item.
 1. INCORRETA

-Item.
 2. LETRA A

-Item.
 3. CORRETA

-Item.
 4. CORRETA

-Item.
 5. LETRA A

-Item.
 6. CORRETA

 7.